anasasif/nodejs-crud-apis/README.md

 Users

+these endpoints are secured by requiring a valid JWT token

 1. `POST /api/users`: Create  new user
 2. `GET /api/users/1`: Get user by id
 3. `PUT /api/users/1`: Update user by id
 4. `DELETE /api/users/1`: Delete user by id

 Posts

+these endpoints are secured by requiring a valid JWT token and user role-based access

 1. `POST /api/posts`: Create new post with reference to `user_id`
 2. `GET /api/posts/1`: Get post by id